Rockenbrew

 Microscope & camera

 Cell counting isn't especially demanding on microscope hardware.
-A usable image can be achieved on inexpensive hobby microscopes.
-I've worked with my local microscope company and concluded that those linked to above are suitable.
-Without wanting to get too technical, the necessary features are: 10x & 40x objectives; mechanical stage (not clip in); and a substage condensor - it's a sort of lens-construction between the light source and the stage.
+A perfectly usable image can be achieved on inexpensive hobby microscopes.
+The necessary features are: 10x & 40x objectives (20x is a useful, but optional); mechanical stage (not clip in); and a "substage condensor" - it's a construction between the light source and the stage.
+There's a small lever which opens and closes an iris to allow more or less light to pass.
+Closing the iris and limiting the light gives greater contrast and is generally better to our cytometry exercise.

 CellMate is compatible only with brightfield microscopy.
-Phase contrast and darkfield are not yet catered for.
+Phase contrast, darkfield, etc. are not compatible.

 Camera